 Where: 20 Chesham Place, Belgravia, SW1X 8HQ

 Why: Roast have built a fine reputation on serving the best-quality seasonal meat, all sourced through named suppliers working closely with the restaurant.
-It's as good a roast as you're likely to find in London.
-Alongside the usual suspects, there's also Yorkshire pheasant and roasted breast of Goosnargh duck for the more adventurous.
+It’s as good a roast as you’re likely to find in London.
+The setting, too, is splendid with high ceilings and lots of light from the enormous windows.
+And once you’ve finished, you’re by the river at London Bridge, so perfectly placed for a nice postprandial walk.

 Where: The Floral Hall, Stoney Street, Borough, SE1 1TL